der-carnivore/BingAds-docs/BingAds/scripts/reference/CampaignIterator.md

 # CampaignIterator
 Provides methods to iterate through a list of campaigns.
+For more information about Iterators, see [Iterators](../concepts/iterators).
 Example usage:
 ```javascript
 var campaignSelector = BingAdsApp.campaigns();